2013 Philadelphia building collapse

-On June 5, 2013, a building undergoing demolition collapsed onto the neighbouring Salvation Army Thrift Store at the southeast corner of 22nd and Market Streets in Center City Philadelphia, trapping a number of people under the rubble.
+On June 5, 2013, a building undergoing demolition collapsed onto the neighboring Salvation Army Thrift Store at the southeast corner of 22nd and Market streets in Center City Philadelphia, trapping a number of people under the rubble.
 The store was open and full of shoppers and staff.
-Six people died and fourteen others were injured.
-The construction contractor, Griffin Campbell, and excavator operator, Sean Benschop, were charged with involuntary manslaughter and other charges.
-They were found guilty of manslaughter, and Campbell and Benschop received prison sentences of 15 years to 30 years, and 7.5 years to 15 years, respectively.
+Seven people died and fourteen others were injured in the incident.

+The construction contractor, Griffin Campbell, and the building's excavator operator, Sean Benschop, were subsequently charged with involuntary manslaughter and other charges.
+They were found guilty of manslaughter, and Campbell and Benschop received prison sentences of 15 to 30 years, and 7.5 to 15 years, respectively.

 Background

 2138 Market Street, an unoccupied four-story building, had been under demolition by Griffin Campbell Construction for several weeks prior to the collapse.
 This property is owned by Richard Basciano through his development corporation, STB Investments.
 2138 Market was adjacent to the one-story 2140 Market Street building, which had a Salvation Army thrift store operating on the ground and basement levels.
 The store was open and full of shoppers and staff.

 On May 31, 2013, the property manager for STB, Thom Simmonds, emailed Plato Marinakos, an architect for STB, stating that Basciano visited that day and noticed no one was working.
 He indicated that Basciano would visit the site again that weekend and asked Marinakos to advise.
 The emails indicated that Basciano returned to the site on June 2 and was pleased to see progress.
 An 18-ton motorized excavator had been moved on to the site.
 After being granted immunity by the grand jury, Marinakos testified that on June 4, Griffin Campbell called for a progress payment.
 Marinakos then went to the site at 6 p.m. on June 4 and was alarmed to see an unsupported brick wall looming next to the Salvation Army building.
 Marinakos then testified that he told Campbell to take the wall down immediately, "I was like, 'Griffin, you can't leave this wall here.
 This is just crazy.
 I mean, you can't do that.'"